 Plan your perfect day trip with a mix of history, culture, and modern attractions.
 Whether you have a half-day or a full day, this guide will help you make the most of your time in this vibrant city.

 Start your day early at the Hwaseong Fortress, a UNESCO World Heritage site.
 Walking along its walls offers stunning views and a deep dive into history.
-Allow about 2-3 hours to explore its gates, watchtowers, and secret entrances7.
+Allow about 2-3 hours to explore its gates, watchtowers, and secret entrances.

 Next, head to the Tourist Information Center near the station.
 Here, you can grab maps and get insider tips on local attractions.
-The staff can help you customize your route based on your interests7.
+The staff can help you customize your route based on your interests.

 For lunch, explore the bustling markets.
 Try local delicacies like Galbi or street food favorites.
 These spots are perfect for a quick, flavorful break before continuing your adventure.